 Fostering Inclusive Economic Growth

-The Bureau of Western Hemisphere Affairs advances the President’s trade and economic agenda in the region by fostering growth and benefiting and benefiting American workers through better trade policies.
+The Bureau of Western Hemisphere Affairs advances the President’s trade and economic agenda in the region by fostering growth and benefiting American workers through better trade policies.
 We do this because stronger regional economies grounded in transparency and free from corruption create business opportunities for U.S. and local firms, and create employment opportunities at home for citizens in our partner countries.
 The United States is a top trading partner for nearly two-thirds of the Western Hemisphere’s 34 countries.
 We trade twice as much with the Western Hemisphere as we do with China.
 We strive to help develop stronger economies, better-educated workers, stronger civil societies and democratic governance, and foster entrepreneurship and innovation.

 Fair and Reciprocal Trade Agreements